SE2-group4/PULSBS/Retrospectives/SprintRetrospective1.md

 - What lessons did you learn (both positive and negative) in this sprint?
   - POSITIVE
     - automation is your best friend
     - group discussions helps while developing a web application
+    - defining more detailed tasks was a good choice
   - NEGATIVE
     - working in parallel on the same file may cause frustration and annoyance.
 Those were caused in part by:
       - spending extra time in understanding the code written by other people
       - distinct structure of a problem's solution (good and bad at the same time)
     - not having a coherent set of APIs lead to different implementation styles in some part of the system
+    - testing should not be understimated because it is essential

 - Which improvement goals set in the previous retrospective were you able to achieve?
   - Discuss before making any breaking changes with your